-The console provides Graphical User Interface and remote connection to the agents and other Acronis Backup & Recovery 10 components.
+The console provides Graphical User Interface and remote connection to the agents.
 Usage of the console is not licensed.

 Bootable media builder

 With bootable media builder, you can create bootable media in order to use the agents and other rescue utilities in a rescue environment.
 Availability of the agent add-ons in a rescue environment depends on whether an add-on is installed on the machine where the media builder is working.